 As a researcher I am very keen to keep on improving health service delivery, the quality of our services and also improve the ways in which our communities engage with our services through evaluation and quality improvement techniques.

 Prof Kerry Arabena – Chair of Indigenous Health, Director of Indigenous Health Equity Unit, University of Melbourne

 Watch this video for more information about the importance of evaluations.

-Larter is excited to support Aboriginal health project staff to share the amazing work they are delivering by sharing the stories of their health programs through local evaluation findings.
+Larter was excited to support Aboriginal health project staff to share the amazing work they are delivering by sharing the stories of their health programs through local evaluation findings.